 Certain limited partnership units are granted exchangeability into Class A common stock on a one-for-one basis (subject to adjustment).
 At the time exchangeability is granted, we recognize an expense based on the fair value of the award on that date, which is included in "Allocation of net income and grants of exchangeability to limited partnership units and FPUs" in our unaudited condensed consolidated statements of operations.
-During the three months ended June 30, 2014 and 2013, we incurred compensation expense, before associated income taxes, of \$2.4 and \$1.9 million, respectively, related to the grant of exchangeability on partnership units.
-During the six months ended June 30, 2014 and 2013, we incurred compensation expense, before associated income taxes, of \$4.5 and \$7.9 million, respectively, related to the grant of exchangeability on partnership units.
+During the three months ended September 30, 2014 and 2013, we incurred compensation expense, before associated income taxes, of \$47.3 and \$5.4 million, respectively, related to the grant of exchangeability on partnership units.
+During the nine months ended September 30, 2014 and 2013, we incurred compensation expense, before associated income taxes, of \$96.5 and \$28.9 million, respectively, related to the grant of exchangeability on partnership units.
+In addition, during the nine months ended September 30, 2013, the Company redeemed or exchanged limited partnership units in connection with its Global Partnership Restructuring Program and incurred compensation expense, before associated income taxes of \$304.1 million.

-At the end of the second quarter of 2013, we commenced a Global Partnership Restructuring Program (see "Share Count Reduction and Modifications/Extensions of Employment Agreements" herein).
+At the end of the second quarter of 2013, we commenced a Global Partnership Restructuring Program.
 As a result of the program, we reduced the number of BGC Holdings limited partnership units outstanding by approximately 76 million units and granted approximately 44 million shares of our Class A common stock, of which approximately 41 million were restricted shares.
 Taken together, these actions reduced our fully diluted share count by approximately 32 million shares.

 Employee Loans: We have entered into various agreements with certain of our employees and partners whereby these individuals receive loans that may be either wholly or in part repaid from distributions that the individuals receive on some or all of their limited partnership interests or may be forgiven over a period of time.
 Cash advance distribution loans are documented in formal agreements and are repayable in timeframes outlined in the underlying agreements.
 We intend for these advances to be repaid in full from the future distributions on existing and future awards granted.
 The distributions are treated as compensation expense when made and the proceeds are used to repay the loan.
 The forgivable portion of any loans is recognized as compensation expense in our consolidated statements of operations over the life of the loan.
 We review the loan balances each reporting period for collectability.
 If we determine that the collectability of a portion of the loan balances is not expected, we recognize a reserve against the loan balances.
 Actual collectability of loan balances may differ from our estimates.

-At the end of the second quarter of 2013, the Company commenced a Global Partnership Restructuring Program to provide retention incentives and to allow the Company to take advantage of certain tax efficiencies (see Note 1-"Organization and Basis of Presentation").
+At the end of the second quarter of 2013, the Company commenced a Global Partnership Restructuring Program to provide retention incentives and to allow the Company to take advantage of certain tax efficiencies.
 Under the program, certain BGC Holdings limited partnership units were redeemed or exchanged for restricted stock.
 Due to the net redemption/exchange of the limited partnership units described above, the Company determined that the collectability of a portion of the employee loan balances were not expected and, therefore, the Company recognized a reserve for the three months ended June 30, 2013 in the amount of approximately \$160.5 million.
 The compensation expense related to this reserve is included as part of "Compensation and employee benefits" in the Company's unaudited condensed consolidated statements of operations.